-While some people will receive hundreds of thousands of dollars, others will receive next to nothing, even if the injuries are nearly identical.
+While some people will receive hundreds of thousands of dollars dog bite, others will receive next to nothing, even if the injuries are nearly identical.

 Since the amount you will receive largely depends upon the insurance policy involved, it is impossible to get even the slightest idea of how much you will receive until an investigation has been launched.

-California does not hold to the one bite rule when it comes to canine attacks and will allow an individual to seek money for his or her injuries even if the animal was a docile pet up until the attack.
+California does not hold to the one-bite rule when it comes to dog attacks and will allow an individual to seek money for his or her medical bills even if the animal was a docile pet up until the attack.

-A person found to be unlawfully on the property of the animal’s owner when the incident occurred will not be permitted to collect damages.
+A person found to be unlawfully on the property of the dog owner when the incident occurred will not be permitted to collect damages.

 Dog owners in California are unable to plead ignorance when their pet attacks an adult or child.
 In other words, they cannot formulate a defense based on them not knowing that the animal had an aggressive tendency or was capable of attacking a human.